nushell/nushell.github.io/book/configuration.md

 2. `$env.EDITOR`
 3. `$env.VISUAL`

 Note: Previous versions of Nushell were launching `notepad` on windows, otherwise `nano` when these variables weren't found.
-This behavior is not there anymore.
+We removed defaulting to `notepad` on Windows since `notepad` is now distributed via the Windows Store and there will be a possiblity of not having `notepad` at all.

 ### Color Config section